Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 **“Committee Members”** The elected members act as program lead, co-lead, and reviewers of the community treasuries.
 Each community (e.g., the IOTA  or Shimmer community) elects members to represent them to manage their treasuries.
 Committee members can represent both communities if both communities elect them.

-**“IOTA Community”** Any holders of the IOTA tokens at the time of a governance vote.
+**“IOTA Community”** Within the context of this document the IOTA Community encompassess individuals that have voting power through holding IOTA tokens and whom which can take part in community governance votes.

 **“IOTA Community Treasury”** The IOTA Community Treasury consists of 54,896,344 MIOTA (54,89 Ti), which was voted on by the community to “Build” with and create a community treasury to be managed by and for the IOTA Community.
+The medium article [Burn vs. Build](https://blog.iota.org/community-treasury-vote-final-results/) explains the history and final results of the IOTA community vote.

-**“Purpose Bound or Purpose Bound Allocation”** means that the community may decide to form new DAOs or support funding arrangements above and beyond the Tangle Community Treasury beyond the Tangle Community Treasuries grant program activities and committees.
+**“Purpose Bound or Purpose Bound Allocation”** means that the community may decide to form new DAOs or support funding arrangements above and beyond the Tangle Community Treasury  grant program activities and committees.
 Some decisions may require a legal entity to sign contracts, issue funding, or other unknown reasons.
-Such a decision by the community would only be completed through a community governance vote.
-Upon which the IOTA and or Shimmer Community funds would be transferred to the Tangle DAO LLC.
+Such a decision by the community would only be completed through a community governance vote, upon which such IOTA and or Shimmer Community funds would be transferred to the Tangle DAO LLC.
 These funds would be transferred with a specific purpose bound, such as managing a treasury through a committee-led program.
 However, it can be any legal purpose bound by the communities.
-The committee, which manages the Tangle DAO LLC, shall govern the assets allocated by the community only for the purpose bound by the governance vote.
+The committee, which manages the Tangle DAO LLC, shall govern the assets allocated by the community only for the purpose declared by the governance vote.

-**“Shimmer Community”** Any all holders of the Shimmer tokens at the time of a governance vote.
+**“Shimmer Community”** Within the context of this document the Shimmer Community encompassess individuals that have voting power through holding Shimmer tokens and whom which can take part in community governance votes.

-**“Shimmer Community Treasury”** means the shimmer tokens ($SMR) minted during the network’s initial launch that was designated and managed by the Shimmer community.
+**“Shimmer Community Treasury”** means all currently not yet purpose-bound and therefore unallocated Assets that remain from the initially created 10%supply (181,362,051 SMR) that belong to the Shimmer Token holders (reference: 181,362,051 SMR).

-**“Tangle Community Treasury”** means assets to include $SMR, $IOTA, or other assets allocated by the IOTA & Shimmer community to be managed by the Tangle Community Treasury grant committee.
+**“Tangle Community Treasury”** means assets to include $SMR, $IOTA, or other assets allocated by the IOTA & Shimmer community to be managed by the Tangle DAO LLC.

-**“Tangle Community Treasury Grant Committee”** means the committee members elected by the IOTA & Shimmer community through a governance vote to manage the Tangle Community Treasury assets.
+**“Tangle Community Treasury Grant Committee”** means the grant committee members elected by the IOTA & Shimmer community through a governance vote to manage the Tangle Community Treasury assets.
 Specific members may be designated to oversee specific treasuries only or both (e.g., the IOTA Community Treasury funds or the Shimmer Community Treasury funds)

 **“Tangle DAO LLC”** means the legal entity formed in The Republic of the Marshall Islands, which offers liability protection to the Tangle Community Treasury grant committee and community.
 The initial formation of the LLC entity is focused on managing the Tangle Community Treasury grant committee.
 However, it is not limited to and can act as an entity to manage community assets through purpose-bound allocations.